-Some improvements have been made to the LCA study of olive oil, which have led to the updating of the values of the various impact indicators analysed; for example, the extraction and emission of water has been regionalized on the basis of the countries where olive growing and oil extraction take place.
+Some improvements were made to the LCA study of olive oil, which led to the updating of the values of the different impact indicators analysed; for example, water extraction and emission were regionalised according to the countries where olive cultivation and oil extraction take place.

-Worthy of note, first of all, is the modification of the Ecoinvent database, updated from version 3.8 used previously to version 3.9.1; furthermore, the specific calculation of emissions from the application of fertilizers and phytosanitary products takes into account the characteristic fluctuations of cultivation operations.
+First of all, it is worth mentioning the modification of the Ecoinvent database, which has been updated from the previous version 3.8 to version 3.9.1; furthermore, the specific calculation of emissions from fertiliser application takes into account the characteristic fluctuations of cultivation operations.
 Compared to the previous year, most comparable impact indicators show a decrease.